Mhdp09/Netflix_GPT/README.md

 # Netflix GPT

-A Netflix clone application integrated with GPT (AI) for smart movie recommendations.
-Built with React, Redux, and Firebase.
+A feature-rich Netflix clone application integrated with GPT (AI) for smart movie recommendations.
+Built with React, Redux Toolkit, Firebase, and Tailwind CSS.

 ## 🚀 Features